Colin-b/pyxelrest/CONTRIBUTING.md

     * Each line of code should be covered by the test cases.
 7) Add related [changelog entry](https://keepachangelog.com/en/1.1.0/) in the Unreleased section.
     * Unless it is a documentation update.

+In addition, you can also refer to the [developer installation documentation](/docs/installation/developer.md)

 #### Enter pull request